aktech27/dlogger/README.md

 ## Using with sequelize for SQL query

-`DLogger` can also be integrated with Sequelize to log SQL queries, providing a clear, color-coded view of the queries being executed.
+`DLogger` can also be integrated with Sequelize to log SQL queries, providing a clear, color-coded view of the queries being executed using the `sqlLog` method.

 [Refer Sequelize Documentation](https://sequelize.org/docs/v6/getting-started/#logging)